 Yes or No… Not so simple!

 So this seems like such a simple concept… Yes or no!
 How many times a day do we respond to or ask a yes/no question?
-I don’t have any scientific data, so I am going to just estimate that it is a ton!
-Since we use this so much, it would seem like a simple thing to teach, but I have found that this is not always a case.
+I don’t have any scientific data, so I will estimate that it is a ton!
+Since we use this so much, it would seem like a simple thing to teach, but I have found that this is not always the case.

 Types of yes/no questions

-When I see a goal for yes/no or write a goal, I ask, is this a yes/no question regarding a request or yes/no to information.
-They are two very different skills.
-A child may be able to emphatically say YES they want a cookie or NO they don’t want peas, but what if you ask them a yes/no question regarding information.
-Is this a cookie?
+When I see or write a goal for working on yes/no questions, I ask, is this a yes/no question regarding a request or yes/no to information.
+These are very different skills.
+A child may be able to emphatically say YES, they want a cookie or NO, they don’t want peas, but what if you ask them a yes/no question regarding information.
+Is this a cookie yummy?
 Can the child answer an informational question with a yes or no?

-Be clear the type of yes/no form you are working on.
+Be sure you know the type of yes/no questions you are tackling.

 So how do we teach children to respond to yes/no?

-- If the item is reinforcing, they may be saying YES because they know this is the correct response.
+- If the item reinforces, they may be saying YES because they know this is the correct response.
 It may be more of a rote answer.

-- I do multiple trainings with a YES item until the child is responding with a verbal (verbal approximation) gesture, or picture choice of yes.
-Some children may pick this up in a few trials, and some may need many trials.
+- I do multiple trainings with a YES item until the child responds with a verbal (verbal approximation) gesture or a picture choice of yes.
+Some children may pick this up in a few trials, and some may need many attempts.

 - I introduce NO with a “foil” or item that I know the child does not want.
 I would use the same question form, “No…do you want the washcloth” or “Do you want a washcloth, NO”?
-If I were to say, “do you want the washcloth?” and the child responded YES, then I give them the washcloth.
+If I were to say, “do you want the washcloth?” and the child responded YES, I would give them the washcloth.
 It is important to know that the child is asking for what they want!
-Yes/No can become a rote response like “want”, “please”, or “thank you”.
-It can lose the meaning if we are not careful in our teaching.
+Yes/No can become a rote response like “want,” “please,” or “thank you.”
+It can lose its meaning if we are not careful in our teaching.

-- When teaching yes/no regarding information: This is a task that I find challenging to do, so I started using a system of prompts.
+- When teaching yes/no regarding information, I found this task challenging, so I started using a system of prompts.
 I have found this a positive technique for teaching yes/no.

-- First, I start with 10 items that I know that they know!!!
-It’s important that the student knows the item.
-We aren’t teaching them that the dog is the dog, they should already know this.
+- First, I start with ten items that I know that they know!
+It’s crucial that the student understands the item.
+We aren’t teaching them that the dog is the dog; they should already know this.

 - Now comes the tricky part.
-Do they understand yes/no or did I just teach them to overgeneralize YES?
+Do they understand yes/no, or did I teach them to overgeneralize YES?

-- So next, I take the same 10 pictures and ask them a NO question.
-I model the statement, “is this a horse, NO it’s not a horse its a dog” Is it a horse?
+- So next, I take the same ten pictures and ask them a NO question.
+I model the statement, “is this a horse?
+NO, it’s not a horse; it’s a dog” Is it a horse?

 - We go through this activity over multiple sessions, depending on the child.

 - Once I have gone through teaching the question form for yes/no, I start mixing it up.
-This let’s me know if the child is understanding of yes/no for information.
+This lets me know if the child understands yes/no for information.

-I am currently work with a student on the autism spectrum on this activity.
-I went through teaching him YES and NO. Now we are in the process of mixing us yes and no. If he is not able to do this task, I will go back to teaching YES to known items and NO to known items.
-YES, this is a challenge, but NO I won’t give up.
-I know this student has the ability to understand this concept, so I am excited to see how he grows!
+I am currently working with a student on the autism spectrum on this activity.
+I went through teaching him YES and NO. Now we are in the process of mixing yes and no. If he cannot do this task, I will go back to teaching YES to known items and NO to known items.
+YES, this is a challenge, but NO, I won’t give up.
+I know this student can understand this concept, so I am excited to see how he grows!